marco-souza/marco.pages.dev/README.md

 ### Deployment

-To deploy the application to Cloudflare Pages, use:
+To deploy the site to Cloudflare Pages, use:

 ```bash
 bun run deploy